vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 We can observe from the Price vs. 365-Availability visuals that more expensive rooms have longer annual availability.
 As evidenced by the first two cluster scheaper and more short-term rooms are congregated in the north side of NYC; the final cluster is dominant in the southern half of the city and represent the popularity of more expensive and long-term rooms.

 We can see from the Price vs. Reviews per Month visuals that rooms with more reviews tend to be congregated in the northern half of the city, possibly because of higher tourism or population, and pricier, less reviewed rooms are in the south side.
-Notice the lesser frequency of these rooms, as they are luxury condiments.
+Notice the lesser frequency of these rooms, as they are luxury accomodations.

-We also note from the two sentiment score visuals that even very cheap rooms sometimes get good average ratings.
+We also note from the two sentiment score visuals that even very inexpensive rooms sometimes get good average ratings.

 #### Amsterdam, Netherlands
 ##### K-Means Clustering (with Larger Dataset)